educloudalliance/eca-docs/index.rst

 The reference implementation is not meant to be production system and it is not designed as such.

+The standard is defined so that it is possible to have multiple instances of all services.
+It is up to the production system to define how many instances of different services are available to the users.

 .. image:: services.png

 User authentication, identification and profile data
 ----------------------------------------------------

+Authentication is considered separate from other services.
 All services need to know something about the user.
 Different services need different data about the user, but all of them need to authenticate and/or identify the user in some way.